You can log in to the DigitalOcean Control Panel in one of three ways:

 Your username is the email you used to sign up for your DigitalOcean account.

-If you cannot sign in to open a ticket, you can send a support request through the Need Support form.
-In the email field, list the email address where support should contact you.
-In the Brief description field, include the email address associated with your account.
+If you cannot sign in to open a ticket, you can send a support request through the Can't sign in form.

 If you have lost access to the email account you use with your DigitalOcean account, first try restoring access to your email account by contacting your email administrator, renewing your domain’s registration, or setting up another email server.